It’s a great time to be a content creator in the video streaming industry.

-She decided to launch her own membership site after hearing of fellow creators who were now making six figures with their SVOD platforms.
+She decided to launch her own video membership site after hearing of fellow creators who were now making 6 figures with their own video membership sites.

 Sarah Beth is one of many successful SVOD services whose story started on YouTube.
 And, yours can be one too.

 So long as you have over 500 engaged followers, you too can create a successful video business.